 Individuation, the process of becoming a separate individual psychologically and cognitively, begins in infancy and continues into adulthood.
 A baby must first feel safe with its mother and caretakers.
 Psychoanalyst Erik Erikson believed that basic trust or mistrust takes hold in the first 18 months of development and is dependent on consistent comfort and fulfillment of an infant’s basic needs.
 If caregivers are emotionally unavailable, rejecting, or inconsistent, the child won’t have a sense of safety in the world.

 Erikson said, “Doubt is the brother of shame.”
 In the second stage up until the age of three, a child learns self-control, beginning with controlling its bodily elimination.
 Here’s where a child begins to exercise choice by saying no and expressing its wants and preferences.
 This builds confidence and a sense of independence.
 If these natural developments aren’t supported, a toddler will feel inadequate and doubt.
 Imagine if your choices were continually ignored or denied by an authority figure who is your entire world.
 You’d start to doubt yourself and soon feel ashamed.
+Shame is a core feature of codependency.

 Because of dysfunctional parenting, codependents often lack intrinsic motivation and a sense of agency.
 Their connection to those inner resources hasn’t been developed.
 Although they may be competent – and many do not feel confident or competent in a variety of areas even if they actually are – they have difficulty motivating themselves, unless there is an external deadline, reward, support, or competition.
 The most effective and enduring motivation comes from within, but if you grew up in an authoritarian, chaotic, neglectful, or controlled environment, it’s doubtful that you received support and encouragement to experiment and explore your innate urges and preferences to allow intrinsic motivation to naturally develop.
 Sometimes, parents are more permissive with toddlers and then squelch their independent strivings as adolescents.